mmai/proxapi/tutorial.md

  * call the API with the _params_ parameters which are the same as those given to the _Proxapi.call_ function (in our example : ``{adress: 'Bordeaux, France'}``)
  * get the results
  * catch errors and detect quota limits
- * return to Proxapi by calling _proxyCallback_ with the following arguments:
+ * return to Proxapi by calling _handleResults_ with the following arguments:
    * _err_ : errors not associated to usage limitations
    * _results_ : API request results
    * _proxapiStatus_ : information about the request, you must set at least _proxapiStatus.quota_ boolean value ( _true_ if the request failed due to usage limitations, _false_ if there wasn't any quota error).